Universal factorization spaces and algebras

 over $X/S$. \item For each fibrewise \'etale morphism of smooth $d$-dimensional families $\phi: X/S \to X^\prime/S^\prime$ we require an isomorphism

 of relative factorization spaces.
 These isomorphisms are required to be compatible with composition of fibrewise \'etale morphisms. \end{enumerate} \end{defn}

 Let us now discuss some important examples of factorization spaces from the literature, and check that they are indeed compatible with respect to pullback along \'etale morphisms between smooth curves.
 (It is also possible to define relative versions of these factorization spaces, over families of smooth curves, but since the focus of this paper is on the pullback, we will only discuss this property.)
-Our two examples will be the Beilinson--Drinfeld Grassmannian and the space of meromorphic jets of \cite{KV}.
+Our first two examples will live over curves, and will be the Beilinson--Drinfeld Grassmannian and the space of meromorphic jets of \cite{KV}.

+As a third example, we will sketch the construction of a factorization space over any smooth variety $Y$ using the Hilbert scheme of points of $Y$.
+The details of this construction are contained in the author's thesis, and will appear in a future paper; we include the sketch here only to illustrate that universal factorization spaces do exist over higher-dimensional varieties.

-The critical observation in both examples is the following: let $S$ be an arbitrary scheme, and consider a morphism $c^I: S \to C^I$ whose image lies in the open subscheme $V^I_\phi$ of $C^I$, and let $\{c^I\}$ denote the union of the graphs of the functions $c^i: S \to C$.
-Then the \'etale morphism $\phi$ induces an isomorphism between the formal schemes corresponding to the formal completions of the graphs in $S \times C$:
+The critical observation in all three examples is the following: let $\phi: Y \to Y^\prime$ be an \'etale morphism; let $S$ be an arbitrary scheme, and consider a morphism $y^I: S \to Y^I$ whose image lies in the open subscheme $V_\phi(I)$ of $Y^I$ defined as in (\ref{eq: suitable sets for pullbacks}); and let $\{y^I\}$ denote the union of the graphs of the functions $y^i: S \to Y$.
+Then the \'etale morphism $\phi$ induces an isomorphism between the formal schemes corresponding to the formal completions of the graphs in $S \times Y$:

 \begin{eg} Let $G$ be a reductive algebraic group, let $C$ be a smooth curve, and recall the \emph{Beilinson--Drinfeld Grassmannian}, introduced in \cite{BD2} and defined by the family

 \end{eg}

 \begin{prop} The Beilinson--Drinfeld Grassmannian is universal with respect to pullback along \'etale morphisms between the smooth curves $\emph{C}$. \end{prop}